Illumina/gvcfgenotyper/README.md

 We are working on multi-threading to improve performance.

-Homozygous reference confidence works well for SNPs but is less reliable for indels.
+Homozygous reference confidence (`GQ` and `DP`) works well for SNPs but is less reliable for indels.
+Our homozygous reference likelihoods are currently just dummy values eg. `PL=0,255,255` and should not be used for any sophisticated modelling.

 Complex variants can occasionally contain primitive alleles called in other samples.
 We are investigating decomposition approaches for this problem.